 The beauty of a fish pie is that you can use whatever fish you prefer.
 I actually turned this into a seafood pie because I used not only fish, but also a seafood mix of prawns, mussels, squid and scallops.
 I thought having a mix would make for a more textured and flavourful pie – and I was right!
 This really was delish!

-I used Philadelphia Light to make the sauce, which is 2 syns per 25g.
-However, 70g of the same can be a healthy extra, so working out how many syns you’re eating per portion will be down to you!
-It’s around 16 syns for the whole dish, but it’s 4 portions.
-You could make it with less syns by using Extra Light Philadelphia, or you could make it completely free by using Quark.
+I used Philadelphia Light to make the sauce, which is 2 syns per 25g (at time of writing).
+However, 70g of the same can be a Healthy Extra, so working out how many Syns you’re eating per portion will be down to you!
+It’s around 16 Syns for the whole dish, but it’s 4 portions.
+You could make it with less Syns by using Extra Light Philadelphia, or you could make it completely free by using Quark.